-According to a recent government-funded study in Japan, 518,000 students between the ages of 12 and 18 are "pathologically" addicted to the internet.
-The study, conducted by Nihon University, surveyed 100,000 students, finding 8.1 per cent to be in a suspected state of internet addiction.
+According to a recent government-funded study in Japan, 518,000 students between the ages of 12 and 18 are "pathologically" addicted to the Internet.
+The study, conducted by Nihon University, surveyed 100,000 students, finding 8.1 percent to be in a suspected state of Internet addiction.

-Of those who demonstrated symptoms of internet addiction — including increasing absorption in and obsession with online activities at all hours of the day, symptoms of depression, decreasing school performance and deep vein thrombosis — 23 per cent also had trouble sleeping, and 15 per cent woke often in the night.
+Of those who demonstrated symptoms of Internet addiction -- including increasing absorption in and obsession with online activities at all hours of the day; symptoms of depression; decreasing school performance; and deep vein thrombosis -- 23 percent also had trouble sleeping, and 15 percent woke often in the night.

-These camps, which the government plans to implement in the next fiscal year, will focus on outdoor activity, as well as group activities to emphasise the value of face-to-face communication.
+These camps, which the government plans to implement in the next fiscal year, will focus on outdoor activity, as well as group activities to emphasize the value of face-to-face communication.

-Mood modification: the person receives an emotional "buzz" from using the internet.
+- Mood modification: the person receives an emotional "buzz" from using the Internet.

-Withdrawal symptoms: abruptly ceasing internet activity can cause the person emotional or physical distress.
+- Withdrawal symptoms: abruptly ceasing Internet activity can cause the person emotional or physical distress.